Semantan Troopers F.C.

 Semantan Troopers Football Club is a Malaysian football club based in Temerloh, Pahang.
 It plays in the third tier of the Malaysian football league system, the Malaysia A2 Amateur League.

 History

 Founded in 2019, Semantan Troopers joined several competitions organised by the Football Association of Pahang and the Pahang Amateur League.
-In 2019 club won the Temerloh FA league, and became the runners-up of the Sultan Pahang Cup in 2022.
-In 2023 they made debut in the Malaysian Football League by joining the fifth-tier Malaysia M5 League (Pahang zone).
+In 2019 the club won the Temerloh FA league, and became the runners-up of the Sultan Pahang Cup in 2022.
+In 2023 they made their debut in the Malaysian Football League by joining the fifth-tier Malaysia M5 League (Pahang zone).
 They got promoted to the 2024–25 Malaysia A2 Amateur League.